Looking for the Free Community Support Group?

 I'm new to this, help!

 Whether you're just starting to learn about the kidney diet or you're already familiar with it, you’re in the right place.
-Here are some tips I love to share with people right away:

-🌟There’s no “good” or “bad” food: What matters most is the amount and combination of foods you consume.
+🌟 There’s no “good” or “bad” food: What matters most is the amount and combination of foods you consume.
 While lower-nutrient foods can be okay in the short term, a varied diet is best in the long run to maximize both nutrition and meal enjoyment.

 🌟Use your restriction numbers as a guide.
 If your phosphorus limit is 900 mg per day, for example, you can include foods with phosphorus until you reach that limit.
-Your restriction numbers help you set daily maximums, which are important to meet—under eating can lead to other health issues!
+Your restriction numbers help you set daily maximums, which are important to meet—under-eating can lead to other health issues!
 Don’t forget to leave room for snacks and desserts, too.

-🌟General protein guidelines: A common recommendation is about 3 to 4 ounces per meal, which adds up to 12 to 16 ounces a day.
+🌟 General protein guidelines: A common recommendation is about 3 to 4 ounces per meal, which adds up to 12 to 16 ounces a day.
 However, your specific protein needs may differ based on your CKD stage, if you are on dialysis, and other health issues.
+Make sure to see a renal dietician as they will provide amounts tailored to your specific needs.

-🌟The Kidney diet is unique for each person: Kidney disease diets are not one-size-fits-all.
+🌟 The Kidney diet is unique for each person: Kidney disease diets are not one-size-fits-all.
 The first step is determining your nutritional maximums for meals and snacks so you can reach your daily goals.
 Tailoring your diet to your individual needs is essential to avoid complications from other health issues and ensure you're getting the right nutrition.

-🌟Expect a lot of advice from others, but remember, everyone’s journey with kidney health is unique.
+🌟 Expect a lot of advice from others, but remember, everyone’s journey with kidney health is unique.
 What works for one person may not work for another and could even be harmful.
 Stay focused on your specific dietary needs and other health factors is key.

 “What can I eat?”